When writing a lit revision, one of the most essential pieces of the puzzle is understanding why you are writing in the first place.

-A research proposal literature review provides a solid outline of a given research study that you have carried out, as well as the research paper that you have written.
+A contents of literature review in research proposal provides a solid outline of a given research study that you have carried out, as well as the research paper that you have written.
 Thus it is used to summarize, describe, and evaluate a research topic for individuals to seamlessly understand what your research is all about in a matter of minutes.

-There is a myriad of literature reviews out there.
-Here are some of the literature reviews that you might encounter.
+There is a myriad of lit reviews out there.
+Here are some of them that you might encounter.

-- Argumentative review – This is an example literature review research proposal that looks at the constructs of literature in a precise manner so as to either support or refute a particular basis of contention.
-Such a literature review is normally based on philosophical issues and issues that have already been determined in literature.
+- Argumentative – This is an example research proposal literature review that looks at the constructs in a precise manner so as to either support or refute a particular basis of contention.
+Such lit revision is normally based on philosophical issues and issues that have already been determined.

-- Integrative review – This type of review focuses on critiquing and synthesizing a particular research topic in such a manner that new frameworks of thought and perspective is generated in the process.
+- Integrative – This type of revision focuses on critiquing and synthesizing a particular research topic in such a manner that new frameworks of thought and perspective are generated in the process.

-- Methodological review – This kind of literature review sample for research proposal is centered on the method of analysis of a particular research study rather than the findings of the study.
+- Methodological – This kind of lit revision is centered on the method of analysis of a particular research study rather than the findings of the study.

-- Systematic review – This kind of review is used when an individual wants to document, evaluate, and summarize a research question that has been formulated.
+- Systematic – This kind of revision is used when an individual wants to document, evaluate, and summarize a research question that has been formulated.

-- Theoretical review – This is a kind of review that is used to study given information regarding a particular theory, or concept that was recently formulated in a given field of study.
+- Theoretical – This is a kind of revision that is used to study given information regarding a particular theory, or concept that was recently formulated in a given field of study.

-Here are some important factors that you need to ensure are met whenever you write a literature review section of a research of a research proposal.
+Here are some important factors that you need to ensure are met whenever you write a literature review in research proposal.

-- Addressing the topic of study – If you’re discussing a particular subject, then it would be wise that you explain it concisely in your literature review.
-One mistake that most students do is write vaguely on the subject matter when discussing it in their literature review, hoping that people will move directly to the research paper and handle it.
+- Addressing the topic of study – If you’re discussing a particular subject, then it would be wise that you explain it concisely in your research proposal literature review.
+One mistake that most students do is write vaguely on the subject matter when discussing it in their lit revisions, hoping that people will move directly to the research paper and handle it.